 Scoliosis is a widespread problem that millions of people around the world face.
 However, despite its prevalence, many misinformation and false claims emerged surrounding this spine condition.

-Today, we’ll debunk five common myths about scoliosis.
+Today, we’ll debunk four common myths about scoliosis.
 Read until the end to know the importance of scoliosis chiropractic adjustment if you or a loved one is diagnosed with this condition.

 Myth #1: Scoliosis can be prevented.